On groups with quasidiagonal C*-algebras: Introduction

 \subsection{Some consequences}

 Let $X$ be the Cantor set and $T$ a minimal homeomorphism of $X$.
 The \emph{topological full group} $[[T]]$ is the group of all homeomorphisms of $X$ that are locally equal to an integer power of $T$.
 These groups are of interest for several reasons.
 For example, they are complete invariants for flip conjugacy \cite{Giordano-Putnam-etal99} and studying their properties as abstract groups led to the first examples of infinite, simple, amenable groups that are finitely generated \cite{Matui06, Grigorchuk-Medynets, Juschenko-Monod12}.
-It follows from the results of Section~\ref{subsec:group-theor-descr} the C*-algebra of $[[T]]$ must be quasidiagonal, since $[[T]]$ is LEF by \cite{Grigorchuk-Medynets} and amenable by \cite{Juschenko-Monod12}.
+It follows from the results of Section~\ref{subsec:group-theor-descr} that the C*-algebra of $[[T]]$ must be quasidiagonal, since $[[T]]$ is LEF by \cite{Grigorchuk-Medynets} and amenable by \cite{Juschenko-Monod12}.
 Since the previously mentioned examples of infinite, simple, amenable and finitely generated groups arise as commutator subgroups of topological full groups associated to certain Cantor minimal systems, their C*-algebras are quasidiagonal as well.

 On the other hand, an example of Abels provides an amenable group that is not LEF.
-We observe that if a group is not LEF, then it cannot be a union of residually finite groups and one cannot obtain quasidiagonality based on the result on MAP groups mentioned above.
+We observe that if a group is not LEF, then it cannot be a union of residually finite groups and one cannot obtain quasidiagonality based on the result of Bekka mentioned above.
 However, we will see in Section~\ref{subsec:mf-but-not-lef} that the $C^*$-algebra of Abels' example has a quasidiagonal C*-algebra.